davidcelis/davidcel.is/README.md

 ## License

-This code, my website, and all of the content therein are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The code that powers my website is licensed under the [MIT license](/LICENSE.txt).
+All of the content that I publish on my website is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 What does this mean in practice?
-As long as you provide the proper attribution to me, you're free to fork this repository and modify it to develop your own website, and you're free to share or even adapt the articles or other posts that I've written, even for commercial purposes.
-Just give me appropriate credit, provide a link to my license, and indicate whether or not you made changes.
+You're free to fork this repository and modify it to develop your own website as long as you retain the existing license and copyright notice.
+An acknowledgement on your website is not necessary, but is definitely appreciated!
+Additionally, you're free to share or adapt the articles or other posts that I've written, even for commercial purposes.
+This, however, does require that you give me appropriate credit, provide a link to my license, and indicate whether or not you made changes.

-The design is a modified version of [Tailwind's Transmit UI template](https://tailwindui.com/templates/transmit), but the code was written by me, and it was largely written _for_ me.
+The design of my website is a modified version of [Tailwind's Transmit UI template](https://tailwindui.com/templates/transmit), but the code was written by me, and it was largely written _for_ me.
 There's a lot of hard-coded personal text, and there's currently no theming to make it easy to customize its appearance.
 You're free to use this code to develop your own website, but you'll want to do proper personalization to make it yours!